-- Development Bank, with the power to conduct business related to marine credit insurance and other related matters (HB.
-572); - and nomination of exclusive and nominated surveyors.
-2. Deep offshore and inland basin production sharing contract (Amendment) Bill 2016;
+- A bill for an act to establish the Nigerian Marine Development Bank, with the power to conduct business related to marine credit insurance and other related matters (HB.
+572); - Deep offshore and inland basin production sharing contract (Amendment) Bill 2016; - 3.
+Inland Fisheries Act (Amendment) Bill 2017.